theobald-software/helpcenter.theobald-software.github.io/includes/requirements/sap-releases.md

 The following SAP Systems are supported:

-- All SAP ABAP based systems that provide RFC connectivity are supported.
+- All SAP ABAP based systems that provide RFC connectivity and all SAP S/4 HANA (Cloud) systems that provide OData connectivity are supported.
 - SAP ABAP systems on any database are supported (including HANA).
 The database used by the SAP system is irrelevant, because the integration occurs at SAP application server level.
 - SAP systems running on Big Endian and Little Endian hardware are supported.
 - SAP industry solutions like IS-U, IS-R, etc. are supported.